-Original Sins Reading & Discussion [SAN ANTONIO]
+Original Sins Reading and Discussion [BOSTON]

 Join educators and authors Eve L. Ewing and Jesse Hagopian for a conversation about their new books about education and antiracism, hosted by Monica Rickert-Bolter.
 This event is hosted by Haymarket Books and the Chicago Teachers Union.
 Both books will be available for purchase, and a book signing will follow the discussion.